Logically, there is no need for chapters in novels at all. You, the writer, could start the book on page one and keep going right to the end…

-- Different in time – so Part One could take place in 1954, Part Two in 1978 and Part Three in 2010.
+Different in time.
+So Part One could take place in 1954, Part Two in 1978 and Part Three in 2010.

-- Different in place – Part One is set in New York, Part Two in London.
+Different in place.
+Part One is set in New York, Part Two in London.

-- Different narrators – in a love story, for example, the first part of the book could be narrated by Mary and the second part by John.
+Or maybe different narrators.
+In a love story, for example, the first part of the book could be narrated by Mary and the second part by John.